 - Bonus: includes blank DVDs, ready to start recording immediately

-- RCA TO HDMI Converter ADAPTER - Converts analog RCA composite (Yellow, White, Red) input to HDMI 720P/1080P (60HZ) output, displayed on HDTV/Monitor.
-Note: RCA inputs for HDMI output only!
+- RCA to HDMI Converter: Converts analog RCA composite (Yellow, White, Red) input to HDMI 720P/1080P (60HZ) output, displayed on smart TV, projector and HDTV monitor.
+Making video come alive, giving the most realistic HD visual experience.
+Important Note: RCA inputs for HDMI output only!

-- Plug and Play: This mini AV to HDMI Converter has no extra drivers needed. user-friendly, easier, and quicker operation.
-Please hook up the USB power cable (included) to 5V 1A power adapter when using.
+- Easy to Use: GINGIN Mini RCA to HDMI Adapter need no extra driver, portable, flexible, just plug and play.
+Please hook up the USB power cable (included) to 5V 1A power adapter during use.

 Your Guide to Buying a VCR with HDMI Output